 Q: What type of tile can I use on my bathroom floor and shower in my home?

 A: Bathrooms have been built and remodeled in any number of types of tile over the years.Traditionally showers were built with ceramic tile made specifically for bathroom and kitchen back-splashes.
 Today the choices are limitless.
-Bathroom remodeling tampa projects are using numerous types of stone, ceramic, porcelain, marble, metal and glass tile depending on the bathroom remodeling Tampa design style.
+Our bathroom remodeling clients in Saint Augustine and Tampa projects are using numerous types of stone, ceramic, porcelain, marble, metal and glass tile depending on the bathroom and design style.

 Q: What does it take to rearrange my bathroom floor plan?

 A: The original layout in some bathrooms are so bad that the only cure is to start over with a new floor plan.
 Before diving into demolishing the bathroom that has irritated you for so long, be sure to work out all the details of your new bathroom layout and design.
 A bathroom remodel layout needs to be a balanced mix of practicality and style.
 Arranging the features so that you are showing off a beautiful shower or vanity with it's unique faucets, counter tops and mirror will create both style and function for your home.
 If you are concerned about minimizing the budget, be sure to consider plumbing accessibility.
 Arranging your new bathroom floor plan to require minimum plumbing changes will have a positive effect on the cost of your bathroom remodel.

 Q: Why does my bathroom shower have a bad odor?